Brian De Palma

-Brian Russell De Palma (/it/; born September 11, 1940) is an American film director and screenwriter.
-With a career spanning over 50 years, he is best known for work in the suspense, crime, and psychological thriller genres.
-De Palma was a leading member of the New Hollywood generation.
+Brian Russell De Palma (/it/; born September 11, 1940) is an American filmmaker.
+A major figure of the New Hollywood generation, he is best known for his work in the suspense, crime, and psychological thriller genres in a career spanning more than five decades.

 Carrie (1976), his adaptation of Stephen King's novel of the same name, gained him prominence as a young filmmaker.
-He enjoyed commercial success with Dressed to Kill (1980), The Untouchables (1987) and Mission: Impossible (1996) and made cult classics such as Greetings (1968), Hi, Mom!
-(1970), Sisters (1972), Phantom of the Paradise (1974), and The Fury (1978).
+De Palma enjoyed commercial success with The Fury (1978), Dressed to Kill (1980), The Untouchables (1987), and Mission: Impossible (1996), and made cult classics such as Greetings (1968), Hi, Mom!
+(1970), Sisters (1972), Phantom of the Paradise (1974), Scarface (1983), Carlito's Way (1992), and Femme Fatale (2002).

-As a young director, De Palma dreamed of being the "American Godard".
-His style is allusive; he paid homage to Alfred Hitchcock in Obsession (1976) and Body Double (1984); Blow Out (1981) is based on Michelangelo Antonioni's Blowup (1966), and Scarface (1983), his remake of Howard Hawks's 1932 film, is dedicated to Hawks and Ben Hecht.
-His work has been criticized for its violence and sexual content but has also been championed by American critics such as Roger Ebert and Pauline Kael.
+As a young director, De Palma dreamed of being the "American Jean-Luc Godard".
+His style is allusive: he paid homage to Alfred Hitchcock in Obsession (1976), Dressed to Kill, and Body Double (1984); Blow Out (1981) is based on Michelangelo Antonioni's Blowup (1966); and Scarface, his remake of Howard Hawks' 1932 film, is dedicated to Hawks and Ben Hecht.

+De Palma's work has been criticized for its violence and sexual content but has also been championed by American critics such as Roger Ebert and Pauline Kael.
+Carrie has been inducted into the National Film Registry by the Library of Congress.
 In 2015, he was interviewed about his work in a well-received documentary by Noah Baumbach.